jurvis/landing/src/pages/posts/2019-01-13-jurvis-information-processor/2019-01-13-jurvis-information-processor.md

 ### Chapter Summaries (Books Only)
 I envision this to be the toughest piece out of the three to execute simply because it takes more time.
 However, after my experience of maintaining a commonplace book over the past year, it further reinforced the need for a chapter summary to exist.

-While I end up with a large collection of highlights, more often than not I forget why I thought they were interesting at that point.
-These chapter summaries should chiefly highlight 2 things:
+While I end up with a large collection of highlights, I always forget why I thought they were interesting at that point.
+Writing chapter summaries should achieve 2 things:
 1. Quickly outline what the chapter was about
 2. Biggest takeaway from the chapter.

-Hopefully, chapter summaries will help me contextualise my highlights after reading a book; making it easier to do a writeup (which I will discuss in more detail in the “Writing” section below)
+Hopefully, chapter summaries will contextualise my highlights after reading a book; making it easier to do a writeup (which I will discuss in more detail in the “Writing” section below)

 ## Processing
 Most of my processing workflow will surround the creation of flash cards.
 Depending on what my highlights are, they will invite a different treatment in this step.